flutter/website/src/docs/codelabs/implicit-animations.md

 ## What are implicit animations?

 With Flutter's [animation library], you can add motion and create visual effects for the widgets in your UI.
 One part of the library is an assortment of widgets that manage animations for you.
-These widgets are collectively referred to as _implicit animations_, or _implicitly animated widgets_, deriving their name from the [ImplicitlyAnimatedWidget] class that they implement.
-With implicit animations, you can animate a widget property by setting a target value; whenever that target value changes, the widget animates the property from the old value to the new one.
+These widgets are collectively referred to as _implicit animations_, or _implicitly animated widgets_,
+deriving their name from the [ImplicitlyAnimatedWidget] class that they implement.
+With implicit animations,
+you can animate a widget property by setting a target value;
+whenever that target value changes, the widget animates the property from the old value to the new one.
-In this way, implicit animations trade control for convenience&mdash;they manage animation effects so that you don't have to.
+In this way, implicit animations trade control for convenience&mdash;
+they manage animation effects so that you don't have to.

 ## Example: Fade-in text effect